dhh1128/codecraft.co/smart-geeks-think-like-cheerleaders.md

 We software pros forget this, sometimes.

-We champion the ideal implementation, programming language, product schedule, or architecture--so much so that we lose <a title="Roland Whatcott: Manage momentum." href="good-code-is-balanced.md">balance</a>.
+We champion the ideal implementation, programming language, product schedule, or architecture- much so that we lose <a title="Roland Whatcott: Manage momentum." href="good-code-is-balanced.md">balance</a>.

 We forget that we are <a title="Ken Ebert: Kill three birds." href="ken-ebert-kill-three-birds.md">optimizing many variables at once</a>.

-We achieve something important, get enamored of our own success, and forget to be <a title="Humility" href="julie-jones-learn-voraciously.md">learn from others</a>.
+We achieve something important, get enamored of our own success, and forget to <a title="Humility" href="julie-jones-learn-voraciously.md">learn from others</a>.

 We accept all feature requests at face value and don't <a title="Why" href="why.md">vett them thoughtfully against our why</a>.